soulthreads/xwinmosaic/README.md

       xwinmosaic [OPTION...]  - show X11 windows as colour mosaic

     Help Options:
       -h, --help                   Show help options
       --help-all                   Show all help options
       --help-gtk                   Show GTK+ Options

     Application Options:
       -r, --read-stdin             Read items from stdin (and print selected item to stdout) -p, --permissive             Lets search entry text to be used as individual item.
       -V, --vim-mode               Turn on vim-like navigation (hjkl, search on /) -C, --no-colors              Turn off box colorizing
       -I, --no-icons               Turn off showing icons
       -D, --no-desktops            Turn off showing desktop number -S, --screenshot             Get screenshot and set it as a background (for WMs that do not support XShape) -P, --at-pointer             Place center of mosaic at pointer position.
-      -W, --box-width=<int>           Width of the boxes (default: 200) -H, --box-height=<int>          Height of the boxes (default: 40) -i, --icon-size=<int>           Size of window icons (default: 16) -f, --font-name="font name"     Which font to use for displaying widgets. (default: Sans) -s, --font-size=<int>           Font size (default: 10)
-      -o, --hue-offset=<int>          Set color hue offset (from 0 to 255) --display=DISPLAY               X display to use
+      -W, --box-width=<int>        Width of the boxes (default: 200) -H, --box-height=<int>       Height of the boxes (default: 40) -i, --icon-size=<int>        Size of window icons (default: 16) -f, --font="font [size]"     Which font to use for displaying widgets. (default: "Sans 10") -o, --hue-offset=<int>       Set color hue offset (from 0 to 255) --display=DISPLAY            X display to use

 ### Dependencies: